 - Never get into an unfamiliar vehicle or your own vehicle with someone you don’t know.

-- Do not drink anything you do not know where it comes from.
+- Do not drink anything you do not know the origin of.

 Upon arrival in Ghana, our local coordinator will take you to your assigned host family.

 Volunteer host families are usually located approximately 20 minutes by bus from the school, where the projects take place.
 Volunteers take the bus, which costs approximately $2 round trip.